 To improve learning, you will want to investigate three things:

-- New observations to determine if the policy is missing information that enables it to make a well-informed decision.
+- Additional observations to determine if the policy is missing information that enables it to make a well-informed decision.

 - Different rewards to see if other metrics provide a stronger signal.
 It is crucial that the rewards correspond with a meaningful change to the state of the environment.